Ripping: United Kingdom

 In August 2011, the government broadly accepted the recommendations of the Hargreaves Review.
 At the end of 2012, the government published "Modernising Copyright", a document outlining specific changes the government intends to make, including the Hargreaves-recommended exception for private, noncommercial copying.

 Following each milestone in the reform process, press reports circulated that ripping non-DRM-protected CDs and DVDs was no longer illegal.
 However, the actual legislation to implement the changes is not yet in force; the Intellectual Property Office had only begun seeking review of draft legislation in June 2013, and the resulting Statutory Instruments (SIs) were not laid out for Parliamentary approval until March 27, 2014, and were not actually approved until July 14 (Commons) and July 27 (Lords); with an effective date of October 1, 2014.
 Anticipating approval, the Intellectual Property Office published a guide for consumers to explain the forthcoming changes and to clarify what would remain illegal.
 The private copying exception may seem to conflict with the existing Copyright Directive prohibition on overriding or removing any DRM or TPM (technical protection measures) that are sometimes used on optical media to protect the content from ripping.
 However, the "Modernising Copyright" report makes clear that any workarounds to allow access will not involve a relaxation of the prohibition.

 On 17 July 2015, the private copying exemption was overturned by the High Court of Justice following a complaint by BASCA, Musicians' Union, and UK Music, making private copying once again illegal.
 The groups objected to the exclusion of a compensation scheme, presenting evidence contradicting an assertion that an exemption would cause "zero or insignificant harm" to copyright holders and thus did not require compensation.

 North America

 United States

-U.S. copyright law (Title 17 of the United States Code) generally says that making a copy of an original work, if conducted without the consent of the copyright owner, is infringement.
-The law makes no explicit grant or denial of a right to make a "personal use" copy of another's copyrighted content on one's own digital media and devices.
-For example, space shifting, by making a copy of a personally owned audio CD for transfer to an MP3 player for that person's personal use, is not explicitly allowed or forbidden.
+In the U.S., ripping a CD to a file or to another medium for your personal use is generally considered to be legal fair use.
+Sharing it with anyone else would be an illegal copyright violation.
+This was decided by the United States Court of Appeals for the Ninth Circuit in the case Recording Industry Ass'n of America v.
+Diamond Multimedia Systems, Inc., in response to the RIAA's efforts to prevent the sale of the first MP3 players.
+As a part of the court's ruling in favor of the manufacturer, Justice Blackmun cited Sony Corp. of America v.
+Universal City Studios, Inc., which established that time shifting was legal, and reasoned that the same principle of fair use also makes place shifting legal.

-Existing copyright statutes may apply to specific acts of personal copying, as determined in cases in the civil or criminal court systems, building up a body of case law.
-Consumer copyright infringement cases in this area, to date, have only focused on issues related to consumer rights and the applicability of the law to the sharing of ripped files, not to the act of ripping per se.
+See the DVD and Blu-ray ripping section for additional considerations when a disc is encrypted.